 Flourish

-Provide an environment where medical students can flourish, from day one of their studies, in a mutually supportive environment.
+Provide an environment where medical students can flourish from day one of their studies, in a mutually supportive environment.
+Support and academic guidance is the priority for the whole of the program.

 Connect